bitbrain/behave/docs/manual/selector.md

     </ul>
 </ul>

-Note that "If the player is close and the enemy is low on health, retreat" sequence goes before "If the player is in range, attack the player".
-If you put them other way around, enemy would always keep attacking the player as SelectorSequence will always run first sequence that doesn't return `FAILURE`.
+Note, that the "If the player is close and the enemy is low on health, retreat" sequence goes before "If the player is in range, attack the player".
+If you put them the other way around, the enemy would always keep attacking the player as SelectorSequence will always run the first sequence that doesn't return `FAILURE`.

 ### Example 2: NPC Reactions
 An NPC in your game should react differently based on the player's reputation.
 You can use a Selector node with the following child nodes: